viktmar/viktmar.github.io/content/cv.md

 - Thermodynamic property modelling
 - Optimal experimental design
 - Reinforcement learning
-- Developing Thermodynamics-informed Symbolic Regression [TiSR](https://github.com/scoop-group/TiSR)
+- Developing Thermodynamics-informed Symbolic Regression ([TiSR](https://github.com/scoop-group/TiSR))

 ### Master Thesis
 **Process Automation Solutions, Ludwigshafen**
 *05/21 - 11/21*
 - Developed a simulation environment for the virtual commissioning of an OPC UA gateway

-### Bachelor Thesis and Working Student
+### Bachelor Thesis & Working Student
 **IAV GmbH, Stollberg**
 *09/18 - 01/21*
-- Modelled and optimized performance of vehicle components and systems
+- Modelled & optimized performance of vehicle components & systems
-- Presented work to customers in English and German
+- Presented work to customers in English & German
 - Modified a Matlab script to do the same in ~5 min instead of ~4 weeks

 ### Internship
 **Daimler AG, Sindelfingen**
 *01/17 - 07/17*
-- Ensured thermal safety employing vehicle tests and simulations
+- Ensured thermal safety employing vehicle tests & simulations
-- Analyzed and assisted validating vehicle test data
+- Analyzed & assisted validating vehicle test data

+### Other
+- Tutoring of pupils in mathematics and physics in groups of up to 7 (2 years)
+- Sharpening knives at the farmers' market (7 years)

 ## Education
 ---